Valley Railroad (Connecticut): Stations

 The main station, where tickets are sold and all rolling stock is kept, is located in Essex; specifically, the village of Centerbrook.
 The main entrance and parking access is located off Route 154; there is a rear entrance (not for public use) on Route 153.
 There is a station building (used as offices for the riverboat operation) at Deep River Landing in Deep River, and a small station (used by the Railroad's track department) in Chester—it was originally the station at Quinnipiac, Connecticut.
 Goodspeed station, located off Route 82 in Haddam, houses an antique shop and is not affiliated with the railroad.
 Across the tracks from the station is the Goodspeed Yard Office.
 This building was the original Chester passenger station, located on Dock Road in Chester, but sold off and removed in 1874 when it was found that the railroad grade was too steep at that location for starting and stopping trains.
 Donated by the Zanardi family in 1993, it was retrieved by volunteers of the Friends of the Valley Railroad and moved by flatcar to its present location.
 It is believed that this structure is the sole remaining passenger station from the 1871 opening of the railroad.

 On July 18, 2009, the Friends of the Valley Railroad built a passenger shelter in Chester on the site of the original Hadlyme station.
 The new building is a reproduction of the South Britain station, which was on the now abandoned Danbury Extension of the Hartford, Providence & Fishkill.
 The original station on this site served passengers of the town of Hadlyme, across the Connecticut River.
 Passengers use today's station to go to Gillette Castle State Park via the Chester-Hadlyme Ferry, the second-oldest continuously-operated ferry route in the United States.

-In popular culture
+1990 accident

+On April 22, 1990, No. 1647 ran at low speed into the rear of the idling North Cove Express dinner train on the passing trackage.
+Ten minor injuries were reported, and a damaged coupler on one of the cars had to be replaced.

+Appearances in media

 The Valley Railroad makes an appearance in Indiana Jones and the Kingdom of the Crystal Skull with 2-8-0 97 appearing in some scenes of the film.
-It again appears several times in the Hallmark 2021 production 'Next Stop, Christmas.'
+It again appears several times in the Hallmark 2021 production Next Stop, Christmas.
+Earlier movies including Amistad, Ragtime, and Malcolm X were also filmed in part at the Valley Railroad.